Gladoodles/hackthebox_machines/completed/linux/bashed.md

 #### **2.1 - NMAP**

-Port 80 was discovered using NMAP:
+A port scan was undertaken using NMAP, in which port 80 was discovered:

 ![image](https://github.com/Gladoodles/hackthebox_machines/assets/96867367/7fce3128-5737-4b70-814e-04687c2fcc44)